Forever Young (Alphaville album): Chart performance

 The album fared well in parts of Europe, but it failed to make an impact on the UK charts or in the US, faring no better than number 180.

 The single "Big in Japan" made a surprise entry onto the US Billboard Hot 100 at number 66, where it stayed on the chart for several weeks.

 Although the title track "Forever Young" was re-released several times as a single by the band's label in the hope of it becoming a hit in the United States, it did not reach any higher than number 65 on the Hot 100.
 Although it reached one position higher than "Big in Japan", it quickly fell into obscurity and "Big in Japan" remains their biggest-selling single in the US.
 "Big in Japan" also managed to peak at number 8 on the UK Singles Chart, while "Forever Young" was also considered a commercial failure there, reaching number 98.

 Re-release

 On 15 March 2019, the album was remastered for the first time for its 35th anniversary.
 The package comes with two additional CDs, one with original single versions, B-sides and remixes and the other with 16 original demos.
 The other disc is a DVD that includes a 60-minute documentary and promo videos.
 There is also a super deluxe edition that includes the new remaster on vinyl and comes with a 24-page vinyl-sized booklet, created by the art director of the original album in close collaboration with the band and contains a variety of rare and unpublished photos, sleeve notes and various other testimonies.

-Track listing
+Track listings

 2019 remaster

 On 10 January 2019, it was officially announced that the album reissue of Forever Young would be released on 15 March 2019.

 The Forever Young reissues were published in several editions: